TheonlyIcebear/Bloxflip.py/docs/index.rst

-They're are 5 main attributes inside the bloxflip module
+They're are 7 main attributes inside the bloxflip module

 - Authorization
 - Crash
 - Currency
 - Mines
+- Jackpot
 - Towers
+- Errors

 Example of how you would call the the ``Currency.Balance`` attribute: